Campervan Hire New Zealand

 Is Auckland a good starting point for my New Zealand camping trip?

 The mild climate and often sunny weather, the Polynesian culture as a backdrop, and the passion for excellent food and wine, as well as attractive shopping opportunities, make Auckland a magnificent metropolis of multicultural liveliness.
 Auckland is also a waterfront town with all the amenities and great opportunities for water sports of all kinds.
 The 328-meter-high Sky Tower takes you through glazed lifts onto spectacular observation decks.
 For the daring, there are attractions such as SkyWalk or Sky Jump.
 At Kelly Tarlton’s Antarctic Encounter & Underwater World, you can see sharks and penguins up close.
-The Auckland Museum hosts daily Maori cultural performances.
-Auckland is a high starting point for any New Zealand campervan road trips.
+We have an article about campervan hire from Auckland Airport.

 Is the campervan hire expensive?